aqjune-aws/cav25-artifact/README.md

 Optionally, we provide the instructions to run the rest of non-relational proofs.

 The artifact is a docker image containing HOL Light and a fork of the s2n-bignum repository (called 'hol-bignum' in the paper for anonymicity) containing the proof suite presented in the paper.
-The artifac is available at [https://doi.org/XX.XXXX/zenodo.XXXXXXXX](https://doi.org/XX.XXXX/zenodo.XXXXXXXX).
+The artifact is available at [https://doi.org/XX.XXXX/zenodo.XXXXXXXX](https://doi.org/XX.XXXX/zenodo.XXXXXXXX).
 We do not require any large amount of system resources to run the artifact, we tested it on Linux and Mac laptops.

 We claim all three badges: available, functional, and reusable.